ClouDesire/docusaurus/docs/api.md

 ## API Clients

-When building your custom integration, you may want to start building using one of the following resources.
+When developing your custom integration, you may want to start building using one of the following resources, depending on your programming language.

 ### Java

-We are maintaining a [Java client](https://github.com/ClouDesire/java-api-client) based on retrofit to consume our API.
+We are maintaining a an official [Java client](https://github.com/ClouDesire/java-api-client) based on [Retrofit](http://square.github.io/retrofit/) to consume our API.

 ### PHP

-We suggest to use the great [Guzzle HTTP Library](http://guzzle.readthedocs.org/) to build a client to call our API, but we have a [php-curl example project](https://github.com/ClouDesire/examples/tree/master/php-syndication).
+We suggest to use the great [Guzzle HTTP Library](http://guzzle.readthedocs.org/) to build a client to call our API, but we have also a [php-curl example project](https://github.com/ClouDesire/examples/tree/master/php-syndication).

 ### CLI

-We suggest to use [HTTPie](https://github.com/jakubroztocil/httpie) to call our API via a command-line tool to experiment.
+We suggest to use [HTTPie](https://github.com/jakubroztocil/httpie) via command-line to debug and experiment with our API.

 ## URI format

-To access resources, you need to use an URI with the format:
+To interact with API resources, you need to use an URL with the format:

     https://{domain}/api/{resource}/{resourceId}

-## Endpoints (HTTPS-only)
+## Domains

-Every marketplace has a different API endpoint, depending on its environment:
+Every marketplace has a different API `domain`, depending on its environment:

-* **production environment**: _backend.cloudesire.com_
+* **marketplace.cloudesire.com**: _backend.cloudesire.com_
-* **staging-vendors**: _staging-vendors.cloudesire.com_
+* **staging-vendors.cloudesire.com**: _staging-vendors.cloudesire.com_
-* **italia-startup**: _prod-its.cloudesire.com_
+* **marketplace.italiastartup.it**: _prod-its.cloudesire.com_

 ## Versioning